Basirhat

 Basirhat is a city and a Greater Municipal Urban Agglomeration region of North 24 Parganas district in the Indian state of West Bengal.
-It is the headquarters of the Basirhat subdivision.
-Established on April 1, 1869, Basirhat is one of the oldest municipal boards in West Bengal.
-There's a proposal to carve out a new Basirhat district from the existing North 24 Parganas district.
-The district headquarters is planned to be in the city of Basirhat.
+It serves as the headquarters of the Basirhat subdivision and is the largest city in the eastern part of North 24 Parganas.
+Established on 1 April 1869, Basirhat is one of the oldest municipal boards in the Bengal Province.
 The city is famous for Durga Puja and home of more than 100 durga puja committees.

-Basirhat ranks among one of the cleanest city of India in terms of waste management according to a survey held by the Ministry of Housing and Urban Affairs of Central Government of India.
+Basirhat ranks among the cleanest cities of India, in terms of waste management, according to a survey held by the Ministry of Housing and Urban Affairs of Central Government of India.
 Basirhat is the first city of West Bengal to launch QR code based geo tagging system for real time monitoring of waste management.